BecomingX was set up with one purpose. To create a world where everyone can realise their potential.

-David Thomlinson is the incoming Chair of UK Youth (starting December 2020) and the former Country Managing Director of Accenture UK and Ireland.
+David Thomlinson is the Chair of UK Youth and the former Country Managing Director of Accenture UK and Ireland.

 He also served as Accenture’s Chief Geographic Strategy and Operations Officer and was on the Global Management Board before retiring in 2014.
 David is also Chairman of Moixa Energy and the International Chairman of the Royal Academy of Engineering.

-David is committed to increasing the equality of opportunity for young people and is a long-term supporter of Teach First and sits on the UK board of Teach for All.
+David is committed to increasing the equality of opportunity for young people.
+He is a long-term supporter of Teach First and sits on the UK board of Teach for All.

 Meg Zeenat Wamithi is an award-winning mental health campaigner and consultant and recognised as one of the most inspiring black students in the UK.

 She is currently studying Philosophy, Politics and Economics at King’s College London.
 Inspired by her own experiences with mental illness, Meg founded My Mind Matters Too, an innovation hub that connects young people with resources, services and content to improve their mental health.

 Meg has worked as a consultant for companies such as KPMG and One Young World and is a recipient of the Diana Award.

 Matthew Chapman is a globally recognised expert in Human resources (HR) and the Founder and Chairman of ChapmanCG, the world’s leading HR search firm.